-Prema has over 20 years of experience in the education industry.
 Prema is a native of Sri Lanka and has lived in many parts of the world.
-After working for SAE Institute Worldwide for several years, Ms. Thiagarajah made Nashville her home in 2005 when she became the Campus Director at SAE Institute on Music Row.
+After working for a multi-national media school for over two decades, Ms. Thiagarajah made Nashville her home in 2005 where she held the position of Campus Director & VP of Business Development of a school on Music Row.
+In 2008, she founded the Nashville Film Institute at the request of a native Nashvillian to fill the need to educate creative minds.
 Having lived in many parts of the world while working for a multinational media school gave Prema a unique perspective on the education of young creative minds.